Business· 11 min read· Updated May 7, 2026

 "Websites are too expensive"

-Reality: Professional websites start at 2,000 JOD.
+Reality: Professional websites start after discovery.
 The average business WITHOUT a website loses 20-35% of referred customers.
 That's far more expensive.

 🌐